-It is against university policy for faculty to administer final examinations at a time other than the period designated by the University calendar.
+It is against University of Utah policy for faculty to administer final examinations at a time other than the period designated by the University calendar.
 At the beginning of each semester, the student is responsible to determine if any of their registered classes have final exams and determine the specific date and time of each exam.
 Each course's syllabus should also reference the final exam schedule for the individual class.
-Students need to plan for final examination, as faculty are required to follow university policy.
+Students need to plan for final examination, as faculty are required to follow University of Utah policy.